- Oops!Something went wrong.Please try again later.

 To Sum Up

-Despite significant production growth opportunities, balance sheet weakness and volatile commodity prices are concerns.
+Despite significant growth opportunities, balance sheet weakness and lease operating expenses are concerns.
 Nevertheless, we believe that systematic and strategic plan of action will drive its long-term growth.

 Which Way are Estimates Headed?

-The Zacks Consensus Estimate for 2020 earnings per share is 20 cents, which has witnessed two upward estimate revisions and one in the opposite direction in the past 30 days.
-The company beat estimates thrice and missed once in the trailing four quarters, with a positive earnings surprise of 14.3%.
+The Zacks Consensus Estimate for 2021 earnings per share is $5.94, which has witnessed three upward estimate revisions and two in the opposite direction in the past 60 days.
+The figure indicates a rise of 107.7% from the 2020 level.

 Stocks to Consider

-Some better-ranked players in the energy space include Chaparral Energy, Inc. CHAP, CNX Resources Corporation CNX and Concho Resources Inc. CXO, each holding a Zacks Rank #2 (Buy).
+Some better-ranked players in the energy space include Earthstone Energy, Inc. ESTE, Braskem S.A.
+BAK and PHX Minerals Inc. PHX, each having a Zacks Rank #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report